evantayloryates/yabai-wiki-fork/Tips-and-tricks.md

 ### Tiling Emacs

 Emacs is not a well-behaved citizen of macOS.
-Try using [&rightarrow;&nbsp;emacs-mac](https://bitbucket.org/mituharu/emacs-mac) from the Homebrew tap [&rightarrow;&nbsp;emacsmacport](https://github.com/railwaycat/homebrew-emacsmacport) and add the following line to your configuration file to get yabai to recognize Emacs.
+Try using [&rightarrow;&nbsp;emacs-mac](https://bitbucket.org/mituharu/emacs-mac) from the Homebrew tap [&rightarrow;&nbsp;emacsmacport](https://github.com/railwaycat/homebrew-emacsmacport).

+If Emacs is still not recognized by yabai, try enabling menu-bar-mode.

 ```emacs-lisp
 (menu-bar-mode t)